 Parking permits and charges

-When using the student car parks a Wintec parking permit must be displayed and an electronic ticket must be purchased.
-Free student parking permits can be collected from the Student Enrolment and Information Centre at the City or Rotokauri campus.
+When using the student car parks, a Wintec parking permit must be displayed, and an electronic ticket must be purchased.
+Free student parking permits can be collected from the Student Enrolment and Information Centre at the City or Rotokauri campuses.
 Electronic tickets can be purchased via the machines around campus or on the Parki App.
-The parking machines will print a receipt for each transaction but these do not need to be displayed on your vehicle.
+The parking machines will print a receipt for each transaction, but these do not need to be displayed on your vehicle.

 Parking costs 0.50c per hour, capped at $4.00 per day, during business hours (8.00am and 4.30pm weekdays) and is free outside these times.

 All mobility park users on the city campus must display a Wintec mobility permit.
-To apply for a mobility permit, please contact Student Disability Services.
+To apply for a mobility permit, please contact Student Accessibility Services -Manaaki Tauira Ake.

 How to apply for a student parking permit

-Follow the instructions below to get a permit.
-Or, you can visit the Student Enrolment and Information Centre at the City or Rotokauri campus to get this sorted.
+Follow the instructions below and fill out the Student Parking Form to get your permit.
+You can also visit the Student Enrolment and Information Centre at both of our campuses to get this sorted.

 Where to park

-Student parking is available in any non-reserved parking space accessible from Gate 3 and off Ward, Nisbet and Collingwood St only.
-Parking outside C Block, D Block (via Gate 2) and the Wintec car park building are for staff only during business hours.
+Student parking is available in any non-reserved parking space accessible from Gate 3 and off Ward, Nisbet and Collingwood streets only.
+Parking outside C Block, D Block (via Gate 2), and the Wintec car park building are for staff only during business

 Scooters and motorbikes

-Limited to outside Wintec Apartments via Gate 3 off Tristram Street and beside E Block through Gate 2 off Tristram St (identified with MC on the ground).
+Limited to outside Wintec Apartments via Gate 3 off Tristram Street and beside E Block through Gate 2 off Tristram Street (identified with MC on the ground).